canonic-epicure/joosex-bridge-ext/README.md

 `JooseX.Bridge.Ext` is a custom metaclass, which bridges the class system of ExtJS framework to Joose (or vice-versa, as you prefer).

 It transparently turns all ExtJS classes into Joose classes, and allows you to use any of Joose features for them.
-Pleas refer to Joose [documentation](http://openjsan.org/go/?l=Joose), to know why you might want to do that :)
+Pleas refer to Joose [documentation](http://joose.github.com/Joose/), to know why you might want to do that :)

+This extension will work with unmodified ExtJS sources!

 EXAMPLES
 ========

-        ExtClass('My.Panel', {
-            isa : Ext.Panel
-        })

-        // equivalent of:

-        Class('My.Panel', {
-            meta : JooseX.Bridge.Ext,

-            isa : Ext.Panel
-        })

-        // automatically register the class with its name as default xtype:

-        var panel = Ext.ComponentMgr.create({
-            xtype : 'My.Panel'
-        })

-        // "meta : JooseX.Bridge.Ext" - can be omitted, custom xtype can be specified:

         Class('Test.Run.Harness.Browser.UI.TestGrid', {

-            xtype   : 'testgrid', //custom xtype
+            // custom xtype, if not provided - class name will be used xtype   : 'testgrid',

             isa     : Ext.grid.GridPanel,